OSC-JYU/PDFSense/README.md

 ## Command path API
 PDFSense uses weird but handy command path API.
+You first upload your PDF to /api/uploads (see below), then you can continue processing by using the file id which can be found from the response.
+You can then continut prosessing by stacking commands in the path.

+PDFSense includes also a python script, which allows you easily **batch process** several files.

 ### 1. Initial upload of original input file

 First we must upload the original PDF.
-This creates an unique id which is used as a base path for actual processing commands.
+This creates an unique file id which is used as a base path for actual processing commands.
 [httpie](https://httpie.io/):

 	http --form POST :8200/api/uploads file@myfile.pdf